ranaabdulrehmannoon/Multi_tenant_SaaS/README.md

 # 🏢 Multi-Tenant SaaS Platform

 Multi_tenant_SaaS is a platform that automates tenant provisioning and management for multi-tenant SaaS applications.
+It is a production-grade e-commerce backend built with Python Flask and PostgreSQL 15, implementing three distinct data isolation strategies — shared schema with Row-Level Security, schema-per-tenant, and database-per-tenant — within a single unified architecture.
+It features JWT authentication, bcrypt password hashing, Redis caching, a full audit log with JSONB before/after diffs, and 25+ REST endpoints covering tenants, products, orders, and invoices.
+The entire stack is containerized with Docker Compose, making it an enterprise-ready foundation capable of supporting thousands of tenants across multiple isolation tiers.

 ## 🎯 Project Overview